mousebird-consulting-inc/WhirlyGlobe/tutorial/micello_map.md

 ### Fetching the map information

-This is done with the startFetchMapWithSuccess:failure: method.
+This is done with the *startFetchMapWithSuccess:failure:* method.
 If the base URL and key provided to the init method are valid, this will fetch lots of information about the community map, and store it in the object.
 This includes drawings, levels, and entities.

 Since doing this is asynchronous, subsequent operations on the **MaplyMicelloMap** object should go in the success block passed to this method.

 ### Styling the map

 This can be done in two ways.
 You can give the **MaplyMicelloMap** object default drawing attributes.
-These are currently fillColor, outlineColor, selectedOutlineColor, lineWidth, and selectedLineWidth.
-(The selected* properties apply to a geometry that's been selected by the user).
+These are currently *fillColor*, *outlineColor*, *selectedOutlineColor*, *lineWidth*, and *selectedLineWidth*.
+The basic properties for fill and outline apply to the map as it's normally displayed.
+The *selected* properties apply to rooms selected by a user.

-You can also add style rules, represented by the **MaplyMicelloStyleRule** class, to draw geometry features that match certain criteria in particular ways.
-We've provided some default style rules which work well.
+You can also add style rules, represented by the **MaplyMicelloStyleRule** class, to draw geometry features that match certain criteria.
+We've provided some default style rules.

 ### Setting a z-level

-After fetching the map information and styling the map, set the z-level to show a level from the community map, using the setZLevel:viewC: method.
+After fetching the map information and styling the map, set the z-level using the *setZLevel:viewC:* method.
+This selects one of the levels to draw and it's the one you will see.

-So this code, which does all of the above, goes after our **MaplyMicelloMap** initialization:
+This code, which does all of the above, goes after our **MaplyMicelloMap** initialization:

 {% highlight objc %}
     [micelloMap startFetchMapWithSuccess:^() {